-Sometimes you don't want all of the data coming into Sensor Collector (formerly Roadrunner) to make its way up to Cisco Provider Connectivity Assurance (formerly Skylight performance analytics) - filter what moves up the ingestion pipeline using this feature.
+Sometimes you don't want all the data coming into Sensor Collector (previously Roadrunner) to be sent up to Cisco Provider Connectivity Assurance.
+You can control what data moves up the ingestion pipeline by using session filters.

-Cisco Provider Connectivity Assurance offers the ability to configure policies about what data our collector agents (Sensor Collector) allow through.
+Cisco Provider Connectivity Assurance lets you configure policies that determine what data our collector agents (Sensor Collector) allow through.

-• One or more Session Filters can be added to a Session Filter Profile, which can then be assigned to one or more Connectors.
+- Allow for one or more session filters to be added to a session filter profile, which can then be assigned to one or more connectors

-• By default, if a connector is not provided a Session Filter, everything is allowed through.
+By default, if a connector is not assigned a session filter, all data is allowed through.

-• These policies are managed centrally via Analytics APIs as filter profiles that can be applied to one or more roadrunners, and once active, are automatically distributed to each Sensor Collector.
+These policies are managed centrally via Analytics APIs as filter profiles that can be applied to one or more Sensor Collectors, and once active, they are automatically distributed to each Sensor Collector.

 Reference Steps

-1. Create a session profile including one or more filters:
+For more information on how to create a session profile including one or more filters, see: https://api.analytics.accedian.io/session.html#operation/CreateSessionFilterProfileV2

-1. Update the Sensor Collector config to reference the new session filter profile:
+For more information on how to update the Sensor Collector config to reference the new session filter profile, see: https://api.analytics.accedian.io/session.html#operation/UpdateConnectorConfigV2

 Example Flow